3.0 Personal Protective Equipment (Top)

 - How quickly the clothing can be removed during an emergency.
 It is recommended that lab coats use snaps or other easy to remove fasteners instead of buttons.

-Laboratory personnel who are planning experiments that may require special protective clothing or have questions regarding the best protective clothing to choose for their experiment(s) should contact EH&S at 607-255-8200 for recommendations.
+Laboratory personnel who are planning experiments that may require special protective clothing or have questions regarding the best protective clothing to choose for their experiment(s) should contact EHS at askEHS for recommendations.

 3.6 Respirators (Top)